 Saturdays and Sundays are designated as "rest day" and the following days are holidays: Days other than Saturdays and Sundays may be designated as days off for some employees depending on their types of employment.
-USFJ's holidays are different from Japanese national holidays J: anuary ~ June Jul y ~ December January 1 New Year's Day July 4 Independence Day January 2 and 3 Third Monday of July Marine Day Third Monday of January Martin Luther King Day August 11 Mountain Day Third Monday of February Washington's Birthday First Monday of September Labor Day Last Monday of May Memorial Day Second Monday of October Columbus Day November 11 Veterans Day In additi on to holidays above, Fourth Thursday of November Thanksgiving Day there also is ar Employee Birthday Holiday.
-December 25 Christmas Day December 29 to 31 ^{} The holidays above are as of January 1, 2023 and are subject to change.
+Jai nuary ~ June July / ∼ December January 1 New Year's Day July 4 Independence Day January 2 and 3 Third Monday of July Marine Day Third Monday of January Martin Luther King Day First Monday of September Labor Day Third Monday of February Washington's Birthday Second Monday of October Columbus Day Last Monday of May Memorial Day November 11 Veterans Day June 19 Juneteenth Fourth Thursday of November Thanksgiving Day In additi on to holidays above, December 25 Christmas Day there also is an Employee Birthday Holiday.
+December 29 to 31 \ The holidays above are as of January 1, 2025 and are subject to change.
 Welfare Various social insurances are available, including health insurance, nursing care insurance, Employee's pension insurance, unemployment insurance, and industrial accident compensation insurance.
-In addition, the following welfare programs are also available to help USFJ employees lead healthy lives with a sense of security: medical examinations (periodic medical examinations, adult disease preventive health examinations, etc.), workers' property accumulation savings program, calamity benefit, mental health counseling services, etc. Availability of welfare programs differs depending on the types of employment.
-Education and Training In order to help employees improve their skills, knowledge, and abilities, the USFJ provides various education and training programs, such as computer courses, office skills improvement courses as well as supervisor training courses.
-(See column below for education of new members.)
-Education of New Members We introduce one example of the education of new members in the U.S. Navy's Far East Signal Corps.
-U.S. Naval Computer And Telecommunications Station Far East Communications Cable Splicer Foreman Mr. Kosuge Tatsuya In the U.S. military facilities in the Yokosuka and Yokohama area, we conduct telephone line construction, as well as the installation, management, repair, and maintenance of telecommunications equipment.
+In addition, the following welfare programs are also available to help USFJ employees lead healthy lives with a sense of security: medical examinations (periodic medical examinations, adult disease preventive health examinations, etc.), workers' property accumulation savings program, calamity benefit, mental health counseling services, etc. lity of welfare programs differs depending on the types of employment Education and Training In order to help employees improve their skills, knowledge, and abilities, the USFJ provides various education and training programs, such as computer courses, office skills improvement courses as well as supervisor training courses.
+(See column below for education of new members.) ■ Education of New Members We introduce one example of the education of new members in the U.S. Navy's Far East Signal Corps U.S. Naval Computer And Telecommunications Station Far East Mr. Kosuge Tatsuya In the U.S. military facilities in the Yokosuka and Yokohama area, we conduct telephone line construction, as well as the installation, management, repair, and maintenance of telecommunications equipment.
 When the system was constructed, the specifications used in the U.S. were taken as the standard, and, because work is also performed in collaboration with U.S. military personnel, it is work that requires not only technical but also language skills.
 Furthermore, there are a variety of duties to be performed because the district we oversee is vast, but we work hard together every day.
 The work is divided up among three primary teams, and leaders, experts, and apprentice employees are distributed evenly in each team.
 If one becomes an expert, there is also work that one can perform alone; however, since there is always an expert associated with an apprentice, one can work without any worries.
 Due to the fact that communication cables made in the U.S. differ from the Japanese standard, there a lot of things that even those with communication experience do not know, so it is important to first learn how to perform the work when assisting leaders.
 It takes approximately five years to become independent.